mdn/content/files/en-us/web/http/messages/index.md

 ### Request line

-_Note: The status-line is called the "request-line" in requests._
+_Note: The start-line is called the "request-line" in requests._

 HTTP requests are messages sent by the client to initiate an action on the server.
 Their _request-line_ contain three elements: